KopatychDisko/Email-summary/README.md

-# Email-summary

-# 🤖 n8n Gmail to Telegram Notifier

-Интеллектуальная система фильтрации электронной почты, которая автоматически анализирует входящие сообщения Gmail и отправляет уведомления о важных письмах в Telegram.

-## 📋 Описание

-Проект автоматизирует процесс мониторинга электронной почты и персонализированной фильтрации сообщений. Система анализирует входящие письма на основе заданных критериев важности и мгновенно уведомляет пользователя через Telegram о критически важных сообщениях.

-## 🎯 Особенности

-- ✅ Автоматическая проверка новых писем в Gmail
-- ✅ Интеллектуальная фильтрация по уровню важности (1-5)
-- ✅ Мгновенные уведомления в Telegram о важных сообщениях
-- ✅ Красивое форматирование уведомлений с информацией об отправителе
-- ✅ Работа в автоматическом режиме 24/7

-## 🛠 Технологии

-- 🔄 **n8n** - автоматизация рабочих процессов
-- 📧 **Gmail API** - доступ к электронной почте
-- 📱 **Telegram Bot API** - отправка уведомлений
-- ☁️ **Cloud Hosting** - непрерывная работа

-## 🚀 Начало работы

-1. Скопируйте workflow из проекта
-2. Настройте подключение к Gmail и Telegram
-3. Запустите workflow в n8n
-4. Получайте уведомления о важных письмах!

-## 📊 Как это работает

-1. Проверяет новые письма каждые X минут
-2. Анализирует содержание и отправителя
-3. Оценивает уровень важности (1-5)
-4. Отправляет уведомление в Telegram только для писем уровня 4-5

-## 🤝 Вклад в проект

-Проект открыт для улучшений и доработок. Присылайте свои предложения!
+# Email Summary

+## 🤖 n8n Gmail to Telegram Notifier

+An intelligent email filtering system that automatically analyzes incoming Gmail messages and sends notifications about important emails directly to Telegram.

+---

+## 📋 Description

+This project automates the process of monitoring your inbox and applying personalized message filtering.
+The system evaluates incoming emails based on predefined importance criteria and instantly notifies you via Telegram about critical messages — so you never miss what matters.

+---

+## 🎯 Features

+- ✅ **Automatic Email Checks**: Regularly scans your Gmail inbox for new messages
+- ✅ **Smart Importance Scoring**: Rates emails on a scale from 1 (low) to 5 (critical)
+- ✅ **Instant Telegram Alerts**: Real-time notifications for high-priority emails (level 4–5)
+- ✅ **Rich Message Formatting**: Clean, readable notifications with sender, subject, and preview
+- ✅ **24/7 Automation**: Runs continuously without manual intervention

+---

+## 🛠 Technologies Used

+- 🔄 **[n8n](https://n8n.io)** – Open-source workflow automation platform
+- 📧 **Gmail API** – Secure access to your email inbox
+- 📱 **Telegram Bot API** – Reliable and instant messaging integration
+- ☁️ **Cloud Hosting** – Ensures 24/7 availability (e.g., on Docker, Kubernetes, or VPS)

+---

+## 🚀 Getting Started

+1. 📥 Copy the workflow from this project into your n8n instance
+2. 🔧 Configure connections to **Gmail** and **Telegram** (create a bot via @BotFather)
+3. ⏱ Set the desired polling interval (e.g., every 5–10 minutes)
+4. ▶️ Activate the workflow and let it run
+5. 💬 Start receiving smart email alerts in your Telegram!

+---

+## 📊 How It Works

+1. **Polling**: Checks for new emails at regular intervals
+2. **Analysis**: Evaluates sender, subject, keywords, and content
+3. **Scoring**: Assigns an importance level (1–5) using custom logic or AI rules
+4. **Filtering**: Only high-priority emails (level 4–5) trigger notifications
+5. **Alerting**: Sends a formatted message to your Telegram chat

+---